avirdz/hookdeploy/README.md

 # hookdeploy

-hookdeploy is a php script that deploys a bitbucket git repository to a web server.
+hookdeploy is a php deployment script for bitbucket git repositories.

 ### Install with composer